Five-blade ceiling fan with light fixture mounted overhead, installing a ceiling fan

 4. Look at the box.
 A fan-rated box will say “FAN” or “ACCEPTABLE FOR CEILING FANS” on it, usually stamped in the metal.

 If yours isn’t labeled or you can see it’s plastic without bracing, you need to replace it with a fan-rated box.
-This isn’t optional — it’s a safety issue.
+No exceptions.
+The replacement is a metal pancake box with an expanding brace that spans between joists, about $15, 45 minutes of work if you have attic access.

 Step 2: Turn Off Power